e-Spirit/module-template/README.md

 - Uses locally compiled classes (may differ from those in installed module!)
 - Allows testing client plugins without repeated module installation
 - Possibility to set breakpoints in code

+## Legal Notices
+The FirstSpirit Module Template is a product of Crownpeak Technology GmbH, Dortmund, Germany.
+The FirstSpirit Module Template is subject to the Apache-2.0 license.

+## Disclaimer
+This document is provided for information purposes only.
+Crownpeak may change the contents hereof without notice.
+This document is not warranted to be error-free, nor subject to any other warranties or conditions, whether expressed orally or implied in law, including implied warranties and conditions of merchantability or fitness for a particular purpose.
+Crownpeak specifically disclaims any liability with respect to this document and no contractual obligations are formed either directly or indirectly by this document.
+The technologies, functionality, services, and processes described herein are subject to change without notice.